School Physics Notes: Investigating colour and the visible spectrum

 These solutions of ionic salts could be:

-R ? example, red colour, so ions absorb in the blue-green region (but ruby stones contain a chromium ion that absorbs in the green and blue)
+R ? example, red colour, so ions absorb in the blue-green region (red ruby stones contain a chromium ion that absorbs in the green and blue)

-G chromium(III) sulfate solution, green colour, so ions absorb in red and blue wavelengths
+G chromium(III) sulfate solution, green colour, so ions absorb in red and blue wavelengths, as does green chlorophyll in plant leaves.

 B copper sulfate solution, blue, here the copper ions strongly absorb the red-orange wavelengths, less so the green

-C ? example, ions absorb red wavelengths of light
+C ? example, ions absorb mainly red wavelengths of visible light

 Y potassium chromate(VI) solution, yellow, the ions are absorbing in the blue region

-M very dilute potassium manganate(VII) solution, ~purple, the ions absorb ?
+M very dilute potassium manganate(VII) solution, ~purple, the ions absorb mainly in the green region of the visible spectrum

 Solutions like that of sodium chloride ('common salt') are colourless because they do not absorb any wavelengths of EM radiation in the visible region.